bec-archer/SR80-Manuals/user-manual.md

 The Repair History section only appears when there's something to show — if an item is brand new and nothing has happened yet, the section stays hidden.

+#### Test & Sample History (Detail Sheet)

+Below the Repair History, you'll see a **Test & Sample History** link if the item has any test attempts or oil samples recorded.
+It shows the total count (e.g., "Test & Sample History (3)").

+Tap it to open a full-screen sheet with the complete history — every test attempt and oil sample in chronological order, with:

+- **Test results** — PASSED or FAILED, who tested, and when
+- **Oil samples** — Clean or Dirty, who performed it, when, and any notes shown in italics below the entry
+- **Photos** — oil samples that had photos show thumbnail previews (48×48) right in the timeline

+This gives you more detail than the Repair History timeline, which only shows a one-liner per entry.
+The sheet is read-only — tap **Done** in the top-right corner to close it.

 Below each item card, you may see **action buttons** depending on the item's status and your device role.
 On the Front Counter, you can close items that are ready for pickup.
 On the Tech Station, you'll see grab, done, tested, and cost entry buttons.

 Use the **back arrow** to return to the Job Board.